FernandoMatiasGonzalez/Loan-Default-Prediction-ML-AI/README.md

 # Loan-Default-Prediction-ML-AI

-This repository contains an HTML and IPYNB notebook for predicting loan defaults using Machine Learning and Artificial Intelligence techniques, including Logistic Regression, Decision Trees, Random Forests, Boosting, LDA, QDA, SVM, and ANN.
+This repository contains an HTML and IPYNB notebook for predicting loan defaults using Machine Learning and Artificial Intelligence techniques.

 ## Problem Definition
 The objective is to develop a predictive classification model to identify clients at risk of loan default, aiding banks in making informed lending decisions while ensuring compliance with regulations.